IBM/watsonx-data-lab/docs/wxd-useradmin.md

 ![Browser](wxd-images/watsonx-access-adduser.png)

 The role button has been selected in the dialog to show the role options of Admin, Manager, or User.
-An Admin user can grant any role to a user, while a Manager can only grant Manager or User privileges.
+An Admin user can grant any role to a user, while a Manager can only grant User privileges.
 For this lab, grant `user1` "user" privileges and then press Add.

 ![Browser](wxd-images/watsonx-access-useradded.png)